July 30th, 2018 Update:

 As the wise Yogi once said… “Its so crowded, nobody goes there anymore”.
 Have you been to Soho lately?
 Spring and Price are giving Times Square a run for its money.
 I wonder whats the rent like these days.
 On the flip side, I was picking up visitors from Sixty Soho on back to back mornings for a Brooklyn Tour, and I couldnt believe how charming and quiet that area can be in the morning.
 I heard cab drivers singing and birds making mating calls (or is it the other way around).
-Even Dominique Ansel had no no queue!
+Even Dominique Ansel had no queue!
 It was as shocking as your spouse telling you out of the blue, “I didnt know the Bee Gees were all male”.

 Pinch Chinese is sticking out of Prince Street like a zebra in a nudist colony.
 There’s nothing like it in the area, serving solid elevated Chinese in a comfortable setting.
 One of the partners is a veteran of the famed Taiwanese chain Din Tai Fung, known for their soup dumplings (Xiaolongbao).
 Inside, once you look passed the seriously focused crew behind the glass, its quirkiness galore.
 From the menu, quoting Yelp reviewers, to the bathroom, warning employees about the consequences of not washing hands.
 A lot of effort into the decor.
 We ate…

 Seafood/Pork Dumplings – Smaller than your average soup dumplings, but more concentrated and potent.
-Wife was wishing for bigger (what else is new) but I thought they carries enough spark.
+Wife was wishing for bigger (what else is new) but I thought they carried enough spark.
 Something I would definitely order again

 House Special Shrimp – Fine!
 No issues with the perfectly cooked tiger shrimp and sauce, just nothing new and exciting flavor wise.